 One thing that I wasn’t best pleased about was the fact that we had a smoke detector but not a carbon monoxide detector in the house.
 My smoke detectors do not detect carbon monoxide, so getting a carbon monoxide detector was high on my to-do list.
 Carbon Monoxide is an odorless, colorless and tasteless gas that is nearly impossible to identify without a proper detector.
 Carbon monoxide is the single largest cause of accidental poisoning.
 The CDC reports that over 15,000 people each year are treated in emergency rooms for non-fire-related carbon Monoxide exposures.

-Even though my instruction manual had instructions on where to install, I was confused on where to place my carbon monoxide detector in my split level house so I called my local Fire Department to ask.
+Initially, my plan was to rent a gas detector from a Gas Monitor Rental service.
+However, I soon realized I would rather buy one because I will need it for a long time.
+When I purchased it, I was unsure where to install it, even though the instruction manual had specific instructions on where to place it.
+I was so confused that I ended up calling my local Fire Department to ask.
 Most important is to place a detector near bedrooms (if you only have one in the house make sure it’s near where you sleep).
 It’s a good idea to have a detector on every floor of your house as well as one close to the garage door if you have an attached garage.
 At the same time, you may want to make sure that your garage doors are working as they should just in case you need to open them for an emergency situation.
 For example, if you live in Annapolis, MD you should contact ADP for all your garage door needs, or somewhere similar depending on your problem.
 When you do this, you can get two jobs done in one, so your safety and security are only going to be increased as a result.
 My fire marshal suggested to try and place your detector between knee and chest level, making sure not to cover your detector with furniture or curtains.

 This Mamas Experience